eluzix/claritus-website/content/lp/crypto-tracking.md

 section5Img: /images/clear-concise-crypto.svg
 section5ImgLazy: /images/clear-concise-crypto-min.png

-section6Title: What our early adopters saying about us...
+section6Title: What our early adopters are saying about us...
 testimonials:
     - title: fantastic!
 The app is really well designed, loads very fast and I really appreciate the subtle details that have been included.
 I'm very happy to have found it.
       author: Richard F.